ubaidzuberi/Galactico-Classifier/README.md

 # Galactico-Classifier
 Facial recognition software made using ML classification algorithms.
 This project used the pywavelet library and haarcascade files to recognise the faces.
+The model can be deployed using a flask server.

 ## Final Deployed Product:
 Default page: